verdigado/rocketchat2matrix/README.md

 This FOSS project is open for contributions.
 Just open an issue or a pull request.

+### Hint: pre-commit

+To keep the code clean and properly formatted, install and use [`pre-commit`](https://pre-commit.com/).

+- Install it via `pip install pre-commit`
+- Install the repo's pre-commit hooks for yourself: `pre-commit install`.

+  Now it will run whenever you commit something

+- Run pre-commit against all files: `pre-commit run --all-files`

 ## License

 Licensed under AGPL v3 or newer.